 - Existing tenants within a property may place particular demands and pressures on property use.
 For example, a call centre in a property will extend the hours of operation and place pressure on costs associated with energy and security.
 If you have any tenants that are unique and special in this regard, it pays to look at their lease to understand any aspects of cost recovery that can be attributed to their occupation and lease.

-- When it comes to maintaining a property with a number of vacancies, the cost of maintenance can be a real challenge.
+- When it comes to maintaining a property with a number of vacancies, the cost of property maintenance can be a real challenge.
 There may not be enough income from the property to cover the cost of the required maintenance routines.
 If that is the case, you will need to work with the landlord to understand how that shortfall will be managed over the immediate term.
 Some maintenance costs cannot be avoided given that they will impact property occupancy and usage.

 - The separate leases as they apply to the tenants in the tenancy mix should be reviewed for clauses relating to maintenance.
 Some tenants will have obligations of maintenance that they must undertake on a regular basis.
 The lease will explain how they handle those costs and how the maintenance should occur.
 The leases will also impose terms and conditions on the landlord relating to maintenance.
 On this basis, every lease should be comprehensively reviewed as part of any property management taken up.